 The general rule under the Property (Relationships) Act 1976 is that once you have been in a marriage, civil union or de facto relationship for more than three years, upon separation all relationship property is to be divided equally.
-However the Court does have the discretion to divide relationship property unequally in limited circumstances.
-The economic disparity provision is one of these circumstances, and effectively allows for one party to seek a greater than equal share.
+However, the Court does have the discretion to divide relationship property unequally in limited circumstances.
+The economic disparity provision is one of these circumstances and effectively allows for one party to seek a greater than an equal share.

 This provision applies if the income and living standards of one partner are likely to be significantly higher than the other because of the effects of the division of functions within the relationship.
 In this situation, the Court can order a lump sum payment or transfer of relationship property to the economically weaker party to compensate for this economic disparity.

 When considering whether to make an order, the Court will generally look at:

 - The likely earning capacity of each spouse or partner;

 - The responsibilities of each spouse or partner for the ongoing care of any children of the relationship; and

 This can be used both to compensate a party for the impairment of their own earning capacity, as well as the enhancement of the other party’s earning capacity.

 The disparity must be in both living standards and income, and it must be ‘significant’.
 Determining whether the disparity is significant is very case-specific.
 Generally speaking the greater the income and assets of the parties, the greater the disparity required before the threshold is met.
 In one case an approximately $8,000 difference in annual income was considered sufficient, where the parties had fairly modest finances.
 However, in situations where the parties were more affluent, this would likely not be considered a significant enough disparity.

 The ‘typical’ economic disparity situation is where one party has foregone their career in order to be a stay-at-home parent, allowing the other party to advance their career.
 However, this is not the only situation that creates economic disparity and it is something that needs to be considered in the context of a relationship property division.